 I have worked across Westminster Play Services since 1993, initially as a Playcentre Leader and then progressing to the position of Senior Project Coordinator, where I was responsible for staff training and development.

 I previously supported the charity as a trustee and is currently working to develop Pop up Play provision within housing estates, parks and other community spaces.

 These mobile play sessions enable children and young people to develop positive relationships within their neighbourhoods and encourages parents and families to join in too.

-Colin Simmons - Divisional Manager for Mainstream Projects
+Colin Simmons - Divisional Lead for Mainstream Projects

 Kerry Clifford - White City play project Manager